-You receive the income-related childcare allowance until your child's first birthday, but you still have the option of taking parental leave under the Maternity Protection Act until the child's second birthday.
+You receive the income-related childcare allowance until your child's first birthday, but you still have the option of taking parental leave under the Maternity Protection Act until the child is 21 months old or, under certain conditions, until the child's second birthday.
 However, it makes sense, especially in the case of the flat-rate childcare allowance, to coordinate the duration of receipt of the childcare allowance with the duration of parental leave under employment law.